CrzyHAX91/baddbeatz/README.md

 # BaddBeatz Website - TheBadGuy (TBG)

 This is the static portfolio website for **TheBadGuy (TBG)** – a high-energy underground DJ blending house, techno, hardstyle, and uptempo styles.
-This site is built to be deployed on **Cloudflare Pages**.
+This site is built to be deployed on **GitHub Pages**.

 ---